JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-as I said
+daughter,

-there was
+there was no other way

-no other way
+as I have said

 </div>
 </div>